patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 ### Caveat

 Please remember that for some of these implementations it may be hard to find canonical examples "out there" of some of these algorithms.
-This is because they are in fact, a bit rubbish.
+This is because they are in fact a bit rubbish.
-The more "recognisable versions" are pretty much shadows of the many already thoroughly written-up versions already available for research.
+The more "recognisable versions" are pretty much shadows of the many already thoroughly written-up versions available for research.
 Remember though, the name of the game here is to get _discussion points_, any and all means are acceptable.

 ### Alien Technology